hackwish/alfresco-debian-install/README.md

 Limits
 --------
-Ubuntu default for number of allowed open files in the file system is too low for alfresco use and tomcat may because of this stop with the error "too many open files".
+Ubuntu/Debian default for number of allowed open files in the file system is too low for alfresco use and tomcat may because of this stop with the error "too many open files".
 You should update this value if you have not done so.
 Read more at http://wiki.alfresco.com/wiki/Too_many_open_files.

 Tomcat
 --------
 Tomcat is the java application server used to actually run Alfresco.
 The script downloads the latest version of Tomcat 7, and then updates its configuration files to better support running Alfresco.

+== UBUNTU SPECIFIC
 Ubuntu upstart is used to stop and start tomcat.
 You **must** have a look and verify settings in the alfresco upstart file
 `/etc/init/alfresco.conf`
 Edit locale setting (LC_ALL) and the memory settings in this file to match your server.
 About memory, it has default max set to 2G.
 That is good enough if you have about 5 users.
 So add more ram (and then some) to your server, update then Xmx setting in alfresco.conf.
 Your Alfresco instance will run much smoother.

+== DEBIAN SPECIFIC
+to set Xmx setting on a debian server, set it in /etc/default/tomcat7

 You will be presented with the option to add either MySql or Postgresql jdbc libraries.
 You should probably add at least one of them.